flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/apu.md

 Controls the APU operation and its start- and shutdown sequence.

 - ON:
-    - Blue ON light comes.
+    - Blue ON light.
-    - APU system is powered and performs a power-up test is done.
+    - APU system is powered (performs a power-up test after set to ON).
     - APU Air intake flap opens.
     - Fuel valve opens.
     - APU fuel pump operates if fuel pumps are not in operation.